tp6gw94/logseq/pages/AWS DVA.md

 		- On demand
 			- Pay by the hour or second
 		- Reserved
 			- Reserved capacity for one or three.
-Get  up to 72% discount.
+Get  up to 72%/hour discount.
+			- By region
+		- Spot
 			-